 03 Đường Huỳnh Thúc Kháng, Phường 4, Thành phố Đà Lạt, Lâm Đồng 66000, Vietnam

 Crazy House Dalat opening hours

 You can visit Crazy House Dalat every day, from 8:30 am till 7 pm.

 Crazy House Dalat entrance fee

 The price depends on the visitor’s height.
-For people taller than 1,40 m, Crazy House Dalat ticket will cost 60.000 VND (2,20 Euros).
-For those whose height is between 1,20 and 1,40 m, Crazy House Dalat entry fee is 20.000 VND (70 cents).
+For people taller than 1,40 m, a Crazy House Dalat ticket will cost 60.000 VND (2,20 Euros).
+For those whose height is between 1,20 and 1,40 m, the Crazy House Dalat entry fee is 20.000 VND (70 cents).
 Visitors shorter than 1,20 m can enter Crazy House in Dalat free of charge.

 Hang Nga Guesthouse rates

 Depending on the room of choice, the price for one night stay could cost between 1.040.000 VND (38 Euros) and 2.670.000 VND (97 Euros).
 The newly opened four-bedroom house costs 5 million Dong per night (181 Euro).
 For the most affordable Crazy House Dalat booking, check the prices here.

 Disclosure: This post may contain affiliate links, which means if you click on them and make a purchase, Pipeaway might make a small commission, at no additional cost to you.
 Thank you for supporting our work!